Ratakor/ubik/README.md

 # TODO
 - use zig instead of make
 - make a microkernel not a monolithic kernel
-- use FAT32 instead of FAT12
 - support RISC-V64, aarch64 and x86_64

-# Limine Zig Bare Bones

-This repository will demonstrate how to set up a basic x86-64 kernel in Zig using Limine.

-## How to use this?

-### Dependencies

-Any `make` command depends on GNU make (`gmake`) and is expected to be run using it.
-This usually means using `make` on most GNU/Linux distros, or `gmake` on other non-GNU systems.

-All `make all*` targets depend on Zig, at least version 0.11.x.

-Additionally, building an ISO with `make all` requires `xorriso`, and building a HDD/USB image with `make all-hdd` requires `sgdisk` (usually from `gdisk` or `gptfdisk` packages) and `mtools`.
+- current font are under GPL
+- choose between BOOTBOOT, limine and custom bootloader

+# dependencies
+- all: make, zig, limine (included)
+- iso: xorriso
+- hdd: gptfdisk, mtools
+- run: qemu

-### Makefile targets
+# makefile targets

 Running `make all` will compile the kernel (from the `kernel/` directory) and then generate a bootable ISO image.

 Running `make all-hdd` will compile the kernel and then generate a raw image suitable to be flashed onto a USB stick or hard drive/SSD.

 Running `make run` will build the kernel and a bootable ISO (equivalent to make all) and then run it using `qemu` (if installed).

 Running `make run-hdd` will build the kernel and a raw HDD image (equivalent to make all-hdd) and then run it using `qemu` (if installed).

 The `run-uefi` and `run-hdd-uefi` targets are equivalent to their non `-uefi` counterparts except that they boot `qemu` using a UEFI-compatible firmware.